-FFA’s 2019 Virtual Roundtable video conferences are free and open to all festival professions, and recordings are accessible for FFA members on the FFA Member Resource page shortly thereafter.
+FFA’s 2019 Virtual Roundtable video conversations are free and open to all festival professions, and recordings are accessible for FFA members on the FFA Member Resource page shortly thereafter.
 Members can visit the archive of webinars on the resource page, once logged in.

 How to Join Zoom Meeting: